/images/avatar.png

 C extension not loaded for Word2Vec, training will be slow.

-I search this on Internet and found that gensim has rewrite some part of the code using cython rather than numpy to get better performance.
+I searched this from Internet and found that gensim has rewrite some part of the code using cython rather than numpy to get better performance.
 A compiler is required to enable this feature.

 I tried to install mingw and add it into the path, but it’s not working.